agera-sdk/previous-version-2/README.md

 Syntax:

 - `define_node!` is given field-like attributes somewhere, aggregating to a `struct` and automatically aggregating `set_` prefixed methods to `impl K`.
-There might be support for specifying `set_` methods explicitly too if special processing of the attribute value is desired.
+There must be support for specifying `set_` methods explicitly too if special processing of the attribute value is desired (this is common, including for `Svg`'s `src`, which is not a field in fact).

 It makes sense for UI components to be nodes, therefore `UiComponent` implements `NodeKind`.
 They are defined with a similiar macro `define_ui_component!`.